 This famous engraving of the 1833 Leonid meteor shower was produced for the Adventist book Bible Readings for the Home Circle by Adolf Vollmy.
 It’s based on a painting by Swiss artist Karl Jauslin, which, in turn, was based on a first-person account of the 1833 storm by a minister, Joseph Harvey Waggoner, who saw the 1833 shower on his way from Florida to New Orleans.

-This year’s Leonids peak on Tuesday morning, November 18.
-Your sky won’t look like this, but the Leonids are a reliable annual shower, plus the moon is out of the way and the planet Jupiter – brightest planet in the nighttime sky now – is near the Leonid’s radiant point.
-Watch between midnight and dawn on the 18th, and do get away from city lights.
+This year’s Leonids peak on the mornings of November 17 and 18.
+Your sky won’t look like this, but the Leonids are a reliable annual shower, plus the moon is out of the way, and bright Venus is in the morning sky, rising shortly before sunup, ready to lighten your day no matter how many meteors you’ve seen.
+Try watching between midnight and dawn on November 17 and 18, and do get away from city lights.

 Eleanor Imster has helped write and edit EarthSky since 1995.
 She was an integral part of the award-winning EarthSky radio series almost since it began until it ended in 2013.
 Today, as Lead Editor at EarthSky.org, she helps present the science and nature stories and photos you enjoy.
 She also serves as one of the voices of EarthSky on social media platforms including Facebook, Twitter and G+.
 She and her husband live in Tennessee and have two grown sons.